Davev4d3/classes/README.md

 Based on the original lordhelix app (MIT License), &copy; 2016 Ram Kaniyur.
 All Rights Reserved.
 Maintained by Eddie Qi over the period of 2017-18.

 New classes app and modifications are under the MIT License. &copy; 2020 David Wu.
-All Rights Reserved.
+All Rights Reserved. \
+See LICENSE for further information and licensing for images in this readme.